silaspe/maths/docs/group_theory.md

 ##### notation

-But there are better ways to form and notate subgroups then to just guess and check.
+But there are better ways to form and notate subgroups than to just guess and check.
 For example, the rotations can be formed by repeatedly applying the $120$° rotation.
 And an example of a subgroup of a modular group is the $0$, $3$, $6$ group within $ℤ_9$ (which is isomorphic to $ℤ_3$, but will get to isomorphism later).

 Something these all have in common is that they are formed by starting at the identity and then checking everything that is formed by repeatedly ∘ing with a thing.